kathy-snider/Combine-BIDS-Sessions/README.md

 under its sub-LABEL directory.

-As each nii file is copied, with its new name to its new location, its sidecar json is also and copied with the new basename.
-Each original file and new file are logged to record the relationship.
+As each nii file is copied, with its new name to its new location, its sidecar json is also copied using the corresponding basename.
+Each original file and new file are logged to track the relationship.

 ## Group Ownership
 If the user specifies the owner-group argument, `chgrp`, using that value, will be applied as each directory is created.
 Otherwise the operating system's default owner assignment will be left alone.